 Prediction of Percent Exceedance Days.
-The fraction of exceedance days was predicted using the mass balance approach (Eq.
-2).
-The background concentration (O3)B considered is 45 ppb using the reported value in literature of 40 to 44 ppb which has an increasing rate of 0.27 ± 0.13 ppb/yr (43); since 8-hr average is needed and POx* only covers 4-hr average, the next 4 hours are used to determine the 8-hr averaged max O3 concentration, estimated as -2.4 ppb/hr by computing the change in O3 concentration over the time window (in the same manner how POx* was computed) when O3 linearly decreases, and the rate of deposition (D) offset is computed as 1.2 to 2.2 ppb/hr using Eq.
-5, where deposition velocity (VD) is assumed to be ~0.37 to 0.74 cm/s based from the model results of previous studies in urban setting which used different O3 dry deposition schemes (44, 45), mean summer afternoon mixing layer height is 770 m (46), and weighted mean of 95th O3 percentile is 66.9 ppb.
-The predicted maximum 8-hr O3 was compared to the observed maximum 8-hr O3 and shows good agreement (8% difference in slope with 0.79 R2, fig. S7).
-Histogram fit of the 3-yr maximum 8-hr O3 and the corresponding POx were plotted and the current percentage exceedance days was computed to be 30%.
-POx* is reduced by a factor of 0.18 and 0.30, and the corresponding O3 was back calculated which resulted to 20% and 10% exceedance days, respectively.
+The fraction of exceedance days was predicted using the mass balance approach (Equation 2).
+The background concentration (O3)B considered was 45 ppb, using the reported value in literature of 40 to 44 ppb, which has an increasing rate of 0.27 ± 0.13 ppb/yr (43).
+Since an 8-hr average is needed and POx* only covers 4-hr average periods, the next four hours were used to determine the 8-hr averaged peak O3 concentration.
+We estimated it as -2.4 ppb/hr by computing the change in O3 concentration over the time window when O3 linearly decreases, in the same manner in which POx* was computed.
+The rate of deposition (D) offset was computed as 1.2 to 2.2 ppb/hr using Equation 5, where deposition velocity (VD) was assumed to be ~0.37 to 0.74 cm/s based from the model results of previous studies in urban settings.
+These used different O3 dry deposition schemes (44, 45), a mean summer afternoon mixing layer height of 770 m (46), and a weighted mean of the 95th O3 percentile at 66.9 ppb.
+The predicted peak 8-hr O3 and the observed maximum 8-hr O3 show good agreement (8% difference in slope with 0.79 R2, fig. S7).
+From a histogram fit of the 3-yr peak 8-hr O3 levels and corresponding POx values, the current percentage of exceedance days was computed to be 30%.
+POx* was reduced by a factor of 0.18 and 0.30, and the corresponding O3 was back calculated which resulted in 20% and 10% exceedance days, respectively.

-D=VD MLH(O3) (Eq.
-5)
+D=VD MLH(O3) (Equation 5)